raghudevsingh/AI-Smart-CCTV-Weapon-Detection/README.md

 5. Configure Environment Variables

-Create a ".env" file according to the backend configuration.
+Create a ".env" file according to the project configuration.

 Example:

 PORT=5000
 MONGODB_URI=your_mongodb_connection_string

-«Never commit API keys, passwords, database credentials, or other secrets to GitHub.»
+«Never upload passwords, API keys, database credentials, camera credentials, or other sensitive information to GitHub.»

 6. Start the Backend